-It is with great sadness that we share news of the loss of, Walter “Buck” White Flythe (1930-2020).
-Mr. Flythe was one of Carlisle’s founding fathers and also served on our Board of Trustees.
+It is with great sadness that we share news of the loss of Walter “Buck” White Flythe (1930-2020).
+Mr. Flythe, along with his friend and boss, Dudley Walker, were active in the original founding of Carlisle School.
+He served as President of the Board of Trustees from 1981-1983 and 1989-1991.

 Memorial Gifts – Thank you to the following donors who have given to Carlisle School in Mr. Flythe’s Memory.